Magic Surge Past Lowly Wizards With Big 2nd Half

 ORLANDO, Fla. – For 24 minutes Sunday night, the Orlando Magic's battle with the nine-win Washington Wizards was uncomfortable.

-In a matchup they were expected to win, the Magic unexpectedly led by only two points.
-With an overpowering second half, however, Orlando pulled away for a 110-90 win.

-The Magic, 29-30 and in seventh place in the Eastern Conference, kept pace with the sixth-place Detroit Pistons, who won at Atlanta.
+In the postgame locker room, Paolo Banchero revealed there was no "rah-rah" message that inspired their better play in the second half.
+The players understood that they needed to turn up the heat.

+"I think it was just a game that we felt like we should win," Banchero said.
+"There's no reason we shouldn't win this game."

-Franz Wagner scored 23 points, leading Orlando for the 29th time this season.
-Paolo Banchero added 19.
+Franz Wagner tallied 23 points to lead Orlando's scoring for the 29th time this season.
+Banchero added 19, making eight of his nine free throws.

-The Magic's two bigs, Wendell Carter Jr. and Goga Bitadze, each finished with 11 points and nine rebounds.
+The Magic's two centers, Wendell Carter Jr. and Goga Bitadze, each finished with 11 points and nine rebounds.
 Anthony Black tied a career-high with 23 points off Orlando's bench.

+"When he got in the game, it was about picking up full-court, changing the game, let your defense create your offense," Magic coach Jamahl Mosley said of Black's performance.
+"I loved his ability to push it in transition, and then once that happened, he was able to collapse the defense, find guys, one, and he was finding his opening by pushing the pace."

+After letting victory slip away Friday against Memphis, Mosley said pregame Sunday that loss — and how it happened — put a chip on their shoulders.

+"Ultimately, you know it's something that you could've taken care of and you didn't, so you bounce back and figure out the right way ... to take care of the games at home," Mosley said.

-The Magic and Wizards entered the game with the league's two lowest offensive ratings.
-For the first half, they played down to that level.
+The first chance to make things right pitted the Magic against the Wizards, the owners of the NBA's two lowest team offensive ratings.
+The first half reflected the rankings.

-Both teams shot under 41 percent from the field and combined for 17 turnovers.
+Both teams shot under 41 percent from the field and combined for 17 turnovers and 25 personal fouls.
 Wagner's coast-to-coast score after blocking a shot was the difference at the break, with Orlando leading 49-47.

+"There was no real flow," Mosley said.
+"When you can't find a flow within the game, it kind of takes a little bit of the rhythm out of what you're trying to do offensively and defensively."

-In the second half, Orlando outscored Washington 61-43, including a 32-17 third quarter.
-Magic starters rested for the final six minutes of the game.
+In the second half, the Magic outscored Washington 61-43, using a 32-17 third quarter to take control.
+Orlando's starters rested for the final six minutes.

-The Magic, who rank 26th in the NBA in free-throw percentage, made 19 of 22 from the line.
+"I liked the way we responded," Mosley said.
+"It wasn't always pretty, but that third quarter, guys stepped up, our defense stepped up, [and] we were able to get out, run, and get some easy baskets."

+"The way we finished possessions and the way we turned our defense into offense, I think that was a big difference between the first and the second half," Black said.

 Up Next

 The Magic host the Cleveland Cavaliers on Tuesday, Feb.
-25 at 7 p.m. on TNT.
+25, at 7 p.m.
+The game will be televised on TNT.

 Related Stories on the Orlando Magic

-- LATEST MAGIC NOTEBOOK: On missing Jalen Suggs, the struggle to hit free throws and the Play-In race
+- LATEST MAGIC NOTEBOOK: On missing Jalen Suggs, the struggle to hit free throws and the Play-In race.
+CLICK HERE

 - MOE FEELS THE LOVE: While rehabbing a torn left ACL, the Magic center felt the love at a fan meet-and-greet – a reminder to him that they still care.
 CLICK HERE